scalan/special/docs/perf-style-guide.md

 better understanding of where you really need traits and why.

 Try changing `trait` declarations with `abstract class` declarations.
-In many cases this as simple as that, and you get performance gains almost for free.
+In many cases this is as simple as that, and you get performance gains almost for free.
 This however not always possible with published APIs as it may break compatibility.